The Shafarevich conjecture for hypersurfaces in abelian varieties: Big monodromy from big convolution monodromy

 to degenerate, giving

 In particular, we can conclude that

 We will now derive a contradiction from this simpler statement, which notably is independent of $\chi$.

-Note first that because $K'[m]$ is perverse, and $\pi$ has fibers of dimension at most $m$, we have ${}^p\mathcal H^{i}(\pi_* K' ) = 0$ for $i < 0$ by \cite[4.2.4]{BBDG}.
+Note first that because $K'[m]$ is perverse, and $\pi$ has fibers of dimension at most $m$, we have ${}^p\mathcal H^{i}(R\pi_* K' ) = 0$ for $i < 0$ by \cite[4.2.4]{BBDG}.
 Hence there is a natural map arising from the perverse $t$-structure.
-Because ${}^p\mathcal H^{2 m}(\pi_* K' )$ is nonzero, this map must be nonzero.
-Applying adjunction, we obtain a nonzero map $ \pi^* {}^p\mathcal H^{0}(\pi_* K' )[ m] \to K'$, and and shifting by $m$, a nonzero map Because this is a nonzero map between perverse sheaves, some irreducible component of the source is equal to some irreducible component of the target.
+Because ${}^p\mathcal H^{0}(R\pi_* K' )$ is nonzero, this map must be nonzero.
+Applying adjunction, we obtain a nonzero map $ \pi^* {}^p\mathcal H^{0}(R\pi_* K' ) \to K'$, and and shifting by $m$, a nonzero map Because this is a nonzero map between perverse sheaves, some irreducible component of the source is equal to some irreducible component of the target.
 This cannot happen because by assumption no irreducible component of $K$ is a pullback from $A_{\mathbb C}$, giving a contradiction.\end{proof}

-\begin{lemma} Let $G^*$ be a simple algebraic group with a standard representation, and let $N(G^*)$ be its normalizer inside the group of automorphisms of this representation.
-Then there is a finite list of irreducible representations of $N(G^*)^c$ such that a reductive subgroup of $N(G^*)^c$ contains $(G^*)^c$ if and only if it has no invariants on any of these representations.
+\begin{lemma} Let $G^*$ be a simple algebraic group and $c$ a natural number.
+Fix an irreducible representation of $G^*$.
+Let $N(G^*)$ be the normalizer of $G^*$ inside the group of automorphisms of this representation.
+Then there is a finite list of irreducible representations of $N(G^*)^c$ such that a reductive subgroup $B$ of $N(G^*)^c$ contains $(G^*)^c$ if and only if $B$ has no invariants on any of these representations.

 \end{lemma}